mcharouk/aws/Certification/advanced_architecture.md

 # Proton

-* Templates to deploy infrastructure for serverless and container-bases applications
+* Templates to deploy infrastructure for serverless and container-based applications
 * looks like Service catalog, as we can see who uses an outdated template and update it on one-click.
   * But in Service Catalog, only consumers can update their product
   * In Proton, Administrator can update the product used by consumers
-* Administators provide an environment template to create an environment
+* Administrators provide an environment template to create an environment
 * Developers provide a service template to create a service deployed on an environment
 * Proton is meant to deploy a full application (infra + service), Service Catalog focuses more on infra
 * Note that Proton templates could use a service catalog product